Taylor3DNet: Fast 3D Shape Inference With Landmark Points Based Taylor Series: Experiments

-Besides, our approach spends more time on single-view reconstruction than point cloud reconstruction.
-The reason is that identifying the units near the surface is easier on point cloud data type.
-To guarantee the units which are identified near the surface can cover the surface as much as possible, the threshold $\epsilon_{in}$ and $\epsilon_{out}$ on single-view need to preserve a larger margin than point cloud.
-Based on this, the number of expansion points sampled in single-view reconstruction is often larger than point cloud reconstruction.
+Besides, our approach spends more time on single-view reconstruction than point cloud reconstruction, because identifying the regions near the surface is easier with point cloud input. we use looser $\epsilon_{in}$ and $\epsilon_{out}$ for the single-view input, leading to more sampled landmark points than that of point cloud input.